 - (a) Maintenance of Records.
-A student's conduct case record will be maintained in the Office of Student Conduct and, if applicable, the Office of Institutional Equity.
-The case record of a student found responsible for charge(s) against them, with sanctions less than disciplinary suspension, dismissal and/or expulsion, will generally be maintained in the Office of Student Conduct (and, if applicable, the Office of Institutional Equity) for seven years from the calendar year of record, after which they are destroyed.
-The case record of a student who has been placed on disciplinary suspension, dismissal and/or expulsion will be permanently maintained as official records by the Office of Student Conduct. - (b) Release of Records.
-The release of student disciplinary records will be governed by applicable federal and state laws regarding the privacy of educational records. - (c) Sealing of Records: For information regarding sealing of records please see UCF-5.010.4.
+A student's conduct case record will be maintained in Student Conduct and Academic Integrity (SCAI) and, if applicable, the Office of Institutional Equity.
+The case record of a student found responsible for charge(s) against them, with sanctions less than disciplinary suspension, dismissal and/or expulsion, will generally be maintained in SCAI (and, if applicable, the Office of Institutional Equity) for seven years from the calendar year of record, after which they are destroyed.
+The case record of a student who has been placed on disciplinary suspension, dismissal and/or expulsion will be permanently maintained as official records by SCAI. - (b) Release of Records.
+The release of student disciplinary records will be governed by applicable federal and state laws regarding the privacy of educational records. - (c) Sealing of Records: For information regarding sealing of records, please see UCF-5.010(4).

-(5) Evaluation of Student Conduct Review Process
+(5) Evaluation of Student Conduct Review Process.
 The Student Conduct Review Process will be evaluated periodically by the Golden Rule Review Committee.
 All proposed changes shall be evaluated for approval by the appropriate administrative body.

-(6) Medical Emergencies

-The University of Central Florida highly encourages students to call for medical assistance whenever an individual experiences severe intoxication or serious injury after consuming alcohol and/or drugs.
-Students may be reluctant to call for help for themselves or others due to potential involvement from the UCF Police Department or the Office of Student Conduct.
-Due to the serious or life-threatening nature of these medical emergencies, the University of Central Florida urges students to contact emergency medical services or the UCF police department if alcohol-related and/or drug-related medical emergencies arise.
-The university's primary goal is to create a safe environment for its students.
-Procedures and expectations regarding these incidents have been outlined in the Office of Student Conduct Rules of Conduct Controlled Substance and Drug Violations and Alcoholic Beverages section.
+(6) Medical Emergencies.
+The University of Central Florida highly encourages students to call for medical assistance whenever an individual experiences severe intoxication or serious injury after consuming alcohol and/or other drugs.
+Students may be reluctant to call for help for themselves or others due to potential involvement from law enforcement officials or SCAI.
+Due to the serious or life-threatening nature of these medical emergencies, the University of Central Florida urges students to contact emergency medical services or law enforcement officials if alcohol-related and/or drug-related medical emergencies arise.
+The University's primary goal is to create a safe environment for its students.